codefellows-seattle-javascript-401d19/39-sorting-algorithms/lab-andrew/README.md

 ***
 ## Modules

-The modules being exported are the quicksort method and the mergesort.
+The modules being exported are the quicksort, mergesort, heapsort and radixsort methods.
 Each of these modules takes an array of numbers as input, and return that array in sorted order.
 ***
 ### Quicksort: